 - A voluntary paragraph regarding liquidity/uncertainty despite concluding that there is not substantial doubt, or for unusually significant subsequent events

 Simply put - an auditor may be required to include an additional paragraph, or they may voluntarily include one when they conclude it is important to highlight certain disclosures in the financial statements for the users’ attention.

 As defined by the auditing standards, neither a required nor voluntary additional paragraph results in a qualified opinion.
 However, such paragraphs may be defined differently within a company’s debt agreements, and there could be an implication to debt covenants.

 The differences between a required substantial doubt and a voluntary paragraph to highlight certain disclosures are as follows:

 Keeping current and reissuance of audit reports

-Accordingly, it is important for management to keep the auditor informed, early and often, of any potential transactions that may require keeping current procedures to be performed.
+Accordingly, it is important for management to keep the auditor informed of any potential transactions that may require keeping current procedures to be performed.

-Ongoing and timely communication among management, the audit committee (or those charged with governance), and the auditor should focus on the impact of COVID-19 on critical judgments, assumptions, and uncertainties, including those that may impact liquidity or going concern.
-This is especially important given the continually evolving landscape and the potential disruption and complexities.
+Ongoing and timely communication among management, the audit committee (or those charged with governance), and the auditor should focus on the impact of current economic volatility on critical judgments, assumptions, and uncertainties, including those that may impact liquidity or going concern.
+This is especially important given the continually evolving landscape.

-Ultimately, management needs to ensure that the financial statements and other elements of its financial reporting and public disclosures provide transparent information to stakeholders about the impact of COVID-19 on the company, any concerns about the company’s short- and long-term liquidity, and if so, how management intends to address them.
+Ultimately, management needs to ensure that the financial statements and other elements of its financial reporting and public disclosures provide transparent information to stakeholders about the impact of this economic uncertainty on the company, any concerns about the company’s short- and long-term liquidity, and if so, how management intends to address them.